Losses/pdf-postprocess/README.md

 ### Version 0.2.0

-- **Migrated to librsvg**: The rendering process has been updated to use the librsvg library instead of the Chromium browser.
+- **Migrated to librsvg-rebind**: The rendering process has been updated to use the librsvg library instead of the Chromium browser.
 This change makes the rendering process more lightweight and efficient.
 - **Base64 SVG Expansion**: Added functionality to decode base64-encoded SVG images embedded within the main SVG file to prevent common bugs happens on librsvg.

 ## License